renpy/renpy/sphinx/source/layeredimage.rst

 -----

-It's possible to have a character that has sprites in multiple poses, where everything - or at least everything of interest - is different.
+It's possible to have a character that has sprites in multiple poses, where everything—or at least everything of interest—is different.
 For example, if a character has standing and sitting poses, all the image parts will be in different places.